Azzedine Alaïa: In popular culture

-In the United States, his clothes are available at Barneys New York alongside Lanvin, Balenciaga, and Dolce & Gabbana, and his shoes are sold at Bergdorf Goodman.
-Carine Roitfeld was photographed during February 2007 Fashion Week in one of his coats, with The New York Times declaring that she was the only woman at any of the fall 2007 shows who "looked like the future."
-Victoria Beckham stated that Alaïa is her favourite designer and wore the designer's work, a gift from husband David Beckham, to two Academy Award parties in February 2007.

 Alaïa was referenced in the mid-'90s teen hit Clueless starring Alicia Silverstone.
 Silverstone's character, mugged at gunpoint in the film, protests kneeling in a parking lot in a famously clingy dress by the "totally important designer" by exclaiming, "This is an Alaïa!"

 Marion Cotillard wore an Alaïa gown in a photoshoot for the French issue of Elle magazine in May 2005.
 In June 2009, she wore an Alaïa black dress for a photoshoot for the French magazine Madame Figaro.
 In March 2010, she wore a black Alaïa dress in a photoshoot for Jalouse magazine.
 On 27 November 2012, she wore an Alaïa black and white pleated dress while attending a luncheon for her film Rust and Bone at Brasserie Ruhlmann in New York City.
 Cotillard also attended a screen talk at the BFI Southbank wearing the same dress.

 Michelle Obama is a regular Alaïa client.
 The First Lady wore a formal black knit sleeveless dress with a ruffled skirt designed by Alaïa to the NATO dinner with heads of state in Strasbourg, France, on 3 April 2009.
 Also in 2009, Michelle Obama wore an Alaïa dress to the American Ballet Theatre's opening-night Spring Gala in New York.
 Her choice of fashion by the Tunisian couturier broke with the tradition of American First Ladies who had worn only the clothes of American designers to such events.